How it works

 - Which coding agents work with CodyCody?

 - Any MCP-compatible client: Claude Code, Codex, or your own agent.
-The engine exposes execution tools over stdio or streamable HTTP.
+The engine exposes execution tools over streamable HTTP.

-- Yes.
-You run the engine on your own machine or server.
+- Self-hosted, and no. You run the engine on your own machine or server; license activation is offline via a signed key, so it works fully air-gapped.
 Your code and data never pass through us.

 - What is a workflow package?

-- A ready-made set of workflows, sub-workflows and instruction files for a specific job — for example a code-review pipeline or a release process.
+- A ready-made set of workflows, sub-workflows and instruction files for a specific job — code review, a release pipeline, a migration, a security suite.
 Drop it in and run it.
+Start with the free Code Review package.

 - Can I get a refund?